lljustycell999/Text-Document-Enhancer/README.md

 # Windows Installation

-1: Install the latest version of Python from the Windows Store
+1: Install the latest version of Python from the Windows Store.

 2: Install the Windows version of Tesseract at https://github.com/UB-Mannheim/tesseract/wiki.